.png)

 Wayfinding Integration

-We were grateful to present to an AR developer at Snapchat who gave us detailed feedback on our project.
-We designed elements of the app to function with the augmented reality lens function on Snapchat as a method to highlight community and landmarks, but we could potentially find a more natural integration of the augmented reality element into our app such as utilizing it for way-finding.
+I was grateful to present to an AR developer at Snapchat who gave detailed feedback on the project.
+I designed elements of the app to function with the augmented reality lens function on Snapchat as a method to highlight community and landmarks, but I could potentially find a more natural integration of the augmented reality element into the app such as utilizing it for way-finding.

 Scalability

-We designed Snap Pass x Culver City to launch in Culver City as the walkability and hidden features of the city made for a great test site for the app, however, we received feedback that we could have began building the app with other locations in mind early to consider how it may work if scaled to more locations.
+I designed Snap Pass x Culver City to launch in Culver City as the walkability and hidden features of the city made for a great test site for the app, however, I received feedback that I could have began building the app with other locations in mind early to consider how it may work if scaled to more locations.

 User-Generated Content

-In order to keep the app fresh and continue adding weekly content, we could utilize user-generated content such as user stories, custom-user generated missions or stickers, and more.
-We didn't consider how to keep up with having new locations every week especially if we were to highlight landmarks, it would be difficult to come up with new locations in one city every week so user-generated content could help to add additional content for users to engage with.
+In order to keep the app fresh and continue adding weekly content, I could utilize user-generated content such as user stories, custom-user generated missions or stickers, and more.
+I didn't consider how to keep up with having new locations every week especially if I were to highlight landmarks, it would be difficult to come up with new locations in one city every week so user-generated content could help to add additional content for users to engage with.